Attacks on health workers to attract up to 7 years in prison

 #GS1 #Acts #Norms

-Union Cabinet approves promulgation of ordinance
+Union Cabinet approves promulgation of an ordinance

 - The ordinance proposes that in cases of attacks on healthcare workers, the investigation will be completed within 30 days and the final decision arrived at within one year.